ekardian/dryncs/README.md

 Run in **Linux** and **Windows**\
 Copy serialized dirs and files via [Samba](https://www.samba.org/) with [rsync](https://rsync.samba.org/) from 1 source with 6 diferent paths to 1 or 2-3 targets(dryncs2way and dryncs3way), and every target with 6 diferent paths too, for copy from 3 source to 1 target use [dryncsnsx](https://github.com/ekardian/dryncsnsx).

-Tested in Linux Mint 21.2, Debian 12.\
+Tested in Linux Mint 22, Debian 12 Bookworm.\
 Work in [bash](https://www.gnu.org/software/bash/) Linux and [cygwin](https://cygwin.com/) Windows.

 ![imagen](https://github.com/ekardian/dryncs/assets/6296036/06476fd4-ede7-4c2c-abee-23b1990565b0)